syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FZerdna838%2Fvideos%2F443894186051704%2F&show_text=0&width=261" width="261" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-Ibrahim Amon is one the civilians who died in the second airstrike as he was rescuing civilians [as shown in this video](https://www.facebook.com/Zerdna838/videos/442940776147045/).
+Ahmad Ibrahim Amon is one the civilians who died in the second airstrike as he was rescuing civilians [as shown in this video](https://www.facebook.com/Zerdna838/videos/442940776147045/).

 Step News Agency published a video [showing the rescue operations and the search for survivors](https://www.youtube.com/watch?v=-XrXN4jTvAk) by the Syrian Civil Defence members after the airstrikes.